We all know the struggle!

 But what else can social affinity data do for me?

 1. For brands, social affinity data can decide what content or sponsorships to produce for their users.
 Knowing their users’ mutual affinity between the brand and music, for example, might suggest which music bands to sponsor.

 2. Media Buying!!!
-TV, websites, apps and much more.
-For example, knowing that “The Orange is New Black” fans spend more time on Twitter than Facebook, the show’s marketing team can increase tweets and post more questions that lead to more retweets and replies.
+TV, websites, apps, and much more.
+For example, knowing that “The Orange is New Black” fans spend more time on Twitter than on Facebook, the show’s marketing team can increase tweets and post more questions that lead to more retweets and replies.

-So while this type of insights could be to used to discover that your aunt Iris would actually love to be taken to Adele concert, in reality, the implications for brands and retailers are far more valuable than simply alleviating the headache of Christmas shopping.
+So while this type of insight could be used to discover that your aunt Iris would actually love to be taken to the Adele concert, in reality, the implications for brands and retailers are far more valuable than simply alleviating the headache of Christmas shopping.